-- 1. Charge Nurse on duty will designate someone to pull the fire alarm and the enter the key and turn it to activate the evacuation alarm. - 2.
-All staff and visitors will report to the Nursing Station, if safe to do so, and receive evacuation instructions from the Charge Nurse. - 3.
-Charge Nurse will designate one person to retrieve emergency box that includes supplies that may be used for the evacuation. - 4.
-Charge Nurse will direct staff/visitors to use the designated exits to leave the home safely and quickly.
-Charge nurse should direct staff and visitors to take Residents out of the home using multiple safe roots using the map of the building provided. - 5.
-Charge Nurse to designate staff member to initiate Staff calls if there is a need for more assistance to evacuate everyone from the home. - 6.
-Charge Nurse or designate will contact transportation, families and shelter locations if necessary to move Residents off property. - 7.
-If safe to do so, staff can enter LTC home and collect necessary medical equipment and supplies to care for Residents at alternate locations.
+- 1. RN on duty will designate someone to pull the fire alarm and the enter the key and turn it to activate the evacuation alarm. - 2.
+All staff and visitors will report to the LTC nursing station if safe to do so and receive evacuation instructions from the charge nurse. - 3.
+Charge Nurse will designate one person for LTC and RH to retrieve their emergency boxes that include supplies that may be used for the evacuation

+- 4. Charge Nurse will direct staff/visitors to use the designated exits to safety and quickly leave the home.
+Charge nurse should direct staff and visitors to take residents out of the home using multiple safe roots using the map of the building provided. - 5.
+Charge nurse can use the computer to send a cliniconx message to staff if there is a need for more assistance to evacuate everyone from the home. - 6.
+Charge nurse or designate will contact transportation, families and shelter locations if necessary to move residents off property. - 7.
+If safe to do so staff can enter ltc home and collect necessary medical equipment and supplies to care for residents at alternate locations.